jollyjerr/knowledge/programming/big-data-architecture/patterns/prediction-models.md

   like neural networks
 - Supervised: require labeled data sets and use traditional statistics

+## Key Vocab

+- True positives are when you predict an observation belongs to a class and it actually does belong to that class.
+- True negatives are when you predict an observation does not belong to a class and it actually does not belong to that class.
+- False positives occur when you predict an observation belongs to a class when in reality it does not.
+- False negatives occur when you predict an observation does not belong to a class when in fact it does.

 ## Models are code:

 When developing models, use notebooks at the start but quickly get the model